Ice Cream Freeze (Let's Chill)

-"Ice Cream Freeze (Let's Chill)" is a pop song by American recording artist and actress Miley Cyrus, performing as Hannah Montana – the alter ego of Miley Stewart – a character she played on the Disney Channel television series Hannah Montana.
+"Ice Cream Freeze (Let's Chill)" is a song by fictional character Hannah Montana, recorded by American singer and actress Miley Cyrus for the soundtrack album Hannah Montana 3 (2009), which accompanied the third season of the Disney Channel series Hannah Montana.
+It was released by Walt Disney Records on July 31, 2009, as the second and final single from the soundtrack album.
 The song was written by Matthew Gerrard and Robbie Nevil and produced by Gerrard.
-It is from the series' third soundtrack, Hannah Montana 3.

 A karaoke version is available in Disney's Karaoke Series: Hannah Montana 3.
 It is an instructional dance song with a country pop sound and lyrics referencing ice cream and other frozen treats.

 The song garnered negative reviews from critics but enjoyed humble commercial success for Cyrus in several countries, compared to those of her previous efforts as Montana.
 "Ice Cream Freeze (Let's Chill)" made its highest peak by charting at number fifty-seven on the Canadian Hot 100 chart.
 The song also charted in the United Kingdom and the United States.
 A music video for "Ice Cream Freeze (Let's Chill)" was released, taken of footage from a concert performance.